 What Drywall Primer Does

-- Color Equalization: Primer equalizes base colors of mud and paper, so that the paint colors can truly shine without interference.
-With new finished drywall, you will have two base colors: the color of the paper (gray, off-white, or green) and the color of the mud (white or off-white).
+- Color Equalization: Primer equalizes base colors of mud and paper so that the paint colors can truly shine without interference.
+With newly finished drywall, you will have two base colors: the color of the paper (gray, off-white, or green) and the color of the mud (white or off-white).
 One coat of flat latex will go a long way towards covering up these colors; thicker drywall primer or "hiding paint" will completely cover them up.

 - Equalizes Porosity: Drywall primer soaks into paper, scuffed paper, and mud--areas of differing porosity--and creates a uniformly porous surface for the finish paint coat to stick.
 Have you ever look at a painted wall from a sharp angle and seen the finished joints show through?
 This is an effect called "joint banding" or "photographing."
 Drywall primer will reduce or completely eliminate that effect.